Michael Hicks (1543–1612): Career

 In June 1604, he was granted the site and demesne of the priory of Lenton, Nottinghamshire.
-On 16 June 1604 Hicks entertained James I at Ruckholt, and on 6 August the king knighted him at Theobalds.
-He died at Ruckholt on 15 August 1612 and was buried in the chancel of the neighboring church of Leyton, where an elaborate monument in alabaster, with recumbent figures of himself (in full armor) and of his widow, was erected to his memory.
+On 16 June 1604, Hicks entertained James I at Ruckholt, and on 6 August the king knighted him at Theobalds.
+He died at Ruckholt on 15 August 1612 and was buried in the chancel of the neighbouring church of Leyton, where an elaborate monument in alabaster, with recumbent figures of himself (in full armour) and of his widow, was erected to his memory.

 Hicks was an MP in every Parliament but one between 1585 and his death, representing Truro (1584), Shaftesbury (1588–89 and 1593), Gatton (1597–98) and Horsham (1601 and 1604–1611).

 On 17 May 1603, Hicks became Receiver-General for the county of Middlesex but seems to have surrendered the post on 12 July 1604.
 According to Wotton, Hicks "was well skilled in philological learning, and had read over the polite Roman historians and moralists; out of which authors he made large collections, especially of the moral and wise sentences out of which he filled divers paper-books, remaining in the family".

 Historian A. L. Rowse describes Hicks as a supporter of the Puritans and suggests he was the author (who to this day has not been conclusively identified) of the Marprelate Tracts.
 Rowse's view is based on the observation that the tracts were "clearly written by someone in a position to know everybody who was anybody" and the opinion that Hicks had a "merry, facetious pen".
 However, Rowse himself admits that the secret of the author's identity "seems lost forever".

 Personal life and death

-In 1597 Hicks married Elizabeth Colston of Forest House, widow of Henry Pervis or Parvish (said to be an Italian merchant) of Ruckholt.
+In 1597, Hicks married Elizabeth Colston of Forest House, widow of Henry Pervis or Parvish (said to be an Italian merchant) of Ruckholt.
 Their eldest son, William (1596–1680), was created a baronet in 1619.
 He also served as a member of parliament and was later imprisoned during the Civil War for his Royalist loyalties.
 The Earls St Aldwyn were his descendants.

+Their daughter Elizabeth Hicks married Sir William Armine, 1st Baronet, and had issue.

+Their daughter Sarah Hicks married Nathaniel Jeffries and had issue.

 Hicks died at Ruckholt on 15 August 1612 of a "burning ague".
 It was said his illness was caused by swimming during the hot summer.
 He was buried at St Mary's Church, Leyton, where his sculptural monument survives, depicting him and his wife as semi-reclining figures.